Curricular Flexibility - Transfer Between Colleges

-Many of these choices are academic in nature.
 The undergraduate curricula are flexible, designed to accommodate the changing interests and needs of students.
 Boundaries between colleges are fluid, providing many options in an educational program.
-For instance, students may take a bachelor of science (B.S.) degree in the College of Business and Economics or the College of Engineering and Applied Science with a minor in journalism in the College of Arts and Sciences.
-There are five-year programs for which degrees are awarded in two colleges.
+For instance, students may take a bachelor of science (B.S.) degree in the College of Business or the College of Engineering and Applied Science with a minor in journalism in the College of Arts and Sciences.
+There are also five-year programs for which degrees are awarded in two colleges.

 Students who wish to transfer from one undergraduate college to another – an intra-university transfer, which at Lehigh is commonly called "college switching" – may do so provided that they have achieved sophomore status and have completed at least 12 credits while in their college of matriculation.
 Students on academic probation may transfer between colleges with the permission of the committee on standing of students.
 In addition, each receiving college may require the completion (with a minimum grade of C-) of no more than three introductory courses – courses without prerequisites – before transfer occurs.
 Students considering such a transfer must confer with their advisers to begin the process.